Senior Mental Health Leads Training

 This programme will equip SMHLs with practical tools and strategic approaches to put in place in their setting.
 SMHLs will be able to:

 - Recognise the importance of SEMH for pupils’ wellbeing and its’ impact on learning and attainment.

 - Feel confident in using the Boxall Profile® to assess, plan and implement SEMH support for their pupils, whether this be on an individual or group basis.

 - Develop a strategic plan to become part of the school's main assessment timeline, to ensure SEMH needs are tracked alongside key academic subjects.

-This course is suitable for beginners and intermediate learners, and is applicable to primary, middle, secondary, further education, and alternative provision contexts.
+This course is suitable for beginners and is applicable to primary, middle, secondary and alternative provision contexts.
 It will be delivered online, with self-paced and real time elements.